-- 1) Targeted nucleic acid testing (e.g., RT-PCR, rapid molecular tests) for COVID-19 (SARS-CoV-2) MEETS COVERAGE CRITERIA in any of the following situations: - a) For individuals displaying signs and symptoms of possible COVID-19 infection (See Note 1). - b) For asymptomatic individuals with known exposure to COVID-19, EXCEPT when the individual has had a previous COVID-19 infection within the last 90 days. - 2) For individuals with signs or symptoms of SARS and who have traveled to endemic areas or who have been exposed to persons with SARS, targeted nucleic acid testing (e.g., RT-PCR) for the detection of severe acute respiratory syndrome (SARS) coronavirus RNA MEETS COVERAGE CRITERIA.
+- 1) Targeted nucleic acid testing, such as RT-PCR, for COVID-19 (SARS-CoV-2), including rapid molecular tests, MEETS COVERAGE CRITERIA in the following situations: - a) For individuals displaying signs and symptoms of possible COVID-19 infection (See Note 1). - b) For asymptomatic individuals with known exposure to COVID-19, EXCEPT when the individual has had a previous COVID-19 infection within the last 90 days. - c) For asymptomatic individuals prior to undergoing immunosuppressive or aerosol-producing procedures - 2) For individuals with signs or symptoms of SARS who have traveled to endemic areas or who have been exposed to persons with SARS, targeted nucleic acid testing, such as RT-PCR, for the detection of severe acute respiratory syndrome (SARS) coronavirus RNA MEETS COVERAGE CRITERIA. - 3) For individuals with signs or symptoms of Middle East respiratory syndrome (MERS) who have traveled to endemic areas or who have been exposed to persons with MERS, targeted nucleic acid testing, such as RT-PCR, for the detection of MERS coronavirus RNA MEETS COVERAGE CRITERIA.

-- 3) For individuals with signs or symptoms of Middle East respiratory syndrome (MERS) and who have traveled to endemic areas or who have been exposed to persons with MERS, targeted nucleic acid testing (e.g, RT-PCR) for the detection of MERS coronavirus RNA MEETS COVERAGE CRITERIA. - 4) To support a diagnosis of multisystem inflammatory syndrome in children (MIS-C) (see Note 2), multisystem inflammatory syndrome in adults (MIS-A) (see Note 3), or post-acute sequelae of SARS-CoV-2 infection (PASC), host antibody serology testing MEETS COVERAGE CRITERIA. - 5) For symptomatic individuals, antigen-detecting diagnostic tests for SARS-CoV-2 (e.g., antigen rapid tests) MEET COVERAGE CRITERIA. - 6) For individuals with signs and symptoms of a respiratory tract infection (see Note 4), multiplex PCR-based panel testing of up to 5 respiratory pathogens MEETS COVERAGE CRITERIA. - 7) For individuals with signs and symptoms of a respiratory tract infection (see Note 4), antigen panel testing of up to 5 antigens MEETS COVERAGE CRITERIA. - 8) For the diagnosis of SARS-CoV-2 reinfection, whole genome sequencing of paired specimens from distinct lineages (as defined in Nextstrain or GISAID) DOES NOT MEET COVERAGE CRITERIA. - 9) Multiplex PCR-based panel testing of 6 or more respiratory pathogens DOES NOT MEET COVERAGE CRITERIA. - 10) Antigen panel testing of 6 or more antigens DOES NOT MEET COVERAGE CRITERIA. - 11) For all other situations not described above, host antibody serology testing DOES NOT MEET COVERAGE CRITERIA.
+- 4) Host antibody serology testing to support a diagnosis of multisystem inflammatory syndrome in children (MIS-C) (see Note 2), multisystem inflammatory syndrome in adults (MIS-A) (see Note 3), or post-acute sequelae of SARS-CoV-2 infection (PASC) MEETS COVERAGE CRITERIA. - 5) For symptomatic individuals, the use of an antigen-detecting diagnostic test for SARS-CoV-2, including antigen rapid tests, MEETS COVERAGE CRITERIA. - 6) For individuals with signs and symptoms of a respiratory tract infection (see Note 4), multiplex PCR-based panel testing of up to 5 respiratory pathogens MEETS COVERAGE CRITERIA. - 7) For individuals with signs and symptoms of a respiratory tract infection (see Note 4), antigen panel testing of up to 5 antigens MEETS COVERAGE CRITERIA. - 8) For the diagnosis of SARS-CoV-2 reinfection, whole genome sequencing of paired specimens from distinct lineages (as defined in Nextstrain or GISAID) DOES NOT MEET COVERAGE CRITERIA. - 9) Antigen panel testing of 6 or more antigens DOES NOT MEET COVERAGE CRITERIA. - 10) Multiplex PCR-based panel testing of 6 or more respiratory pathogens DOES NOT MEET COVERAGE CRITERIA. - 11) For all other situations not described above, host antibody serology testing DOES NOT MEET COVERAGE CRITERIA.

-The following does not meet coverage criteria due to a lack of available published scientific literature confirming that the test(s) is/are required and beneficial for the diagnosis and treatment of an individual's illness.
+The following does not meet coverage criteria due to a lack of available published scientific literature confirming that the test(s) is/are required and beneficial for the diagnosis and treatment of a patient's illness.

-- 12) In the outpatient setting, SARS-CoV-2 genotyping DOES NOT MEET COVERAGE CRITERIA. - 13) For all situations, neutralization antibody testing for SARS-CoV-2 DOES NOT MEET COVERAGE CRITERIA. - 14) Testing for other endemic coronaviruses, such as 229E, NL63, OC43, and HKU1, DOES NOT MEET COVERAGE CRITERIA.
+- 12) For all situations, neutralization antibody testing for SARS-CoV-2 DOES NOT MEET COVERAGE CRITERIA. - 13) Testing for other endemic coronaviruses, such as 229E, NL63, OC43, and HKU1, DOES NOT MEET COVERAGE CRITERIA.